 GI Bill Chapters

 You may be eligible for more than one educational benefit.
-If you are, you must select which benefit to receive.
+If you are eligible, you must select which benefit to receive.
 You cannot receive payment for more than one benefit at a time.
 If you are eligible for more than one benefit, you should contact the VA to discuss your educational plans.
+Please note that any eligibility rules on this page are purely informational; Veteran and Military Student Services cannot determine eligibility for benefits, only the VA can.

 Chapter 33 - Post-9/11 GI Bill®

 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 This benefit provides up to 36 months of education benefits.
 Your benefit will be based on your length of active duty service.
-Generally, benefits are payable for 15 years following your release from active duty.
+Benefits are payable for 15 years following your release from active duty; however, this limit is removed for Veterans who separated after January 1, 2013.

 Some of the benefits the Post-9/11 GI Bill will pay include: